lab01atgc/pangolin-ultra/README.md

 sudo apt-get install docker-ce docker-ce-cli containerd.io docker-compose-plugin
 ```

-Pro Tip –

-run this command to avoid having to use sudo for each docker command (make sure restart machine)
+Pro Tip – run this command to avoid having to use sudo for each docker command (make sure restart machine.

 ```bash
 sudo gpasswd --add $USER docker
 ```

 Download docker containers to machine (https://hub.docker.com/r/staphb/pangolin/tags)

-Example with only 1 container (links provided in the Appendix and the above link)
+**Example with only 1 container (links provided in the Appendix and the above link)***

 ```bash
 docker pull staphb/pangolin:3.1.20-pangolearn-2022-02-28